New Applicants (Specialist Pathway)

 Under short-term Specialist Specified Training (SST), an internationally qualified specialist or international specialist in training can undertake short-term training in Australia without being required to complete the AMC examinations process or to have a full comparability assessment by the relevant specialist medical college.
 Please note that with short-term Specialist Specified Training status, a SIMG is not permitted to sit for RANZCP examinations and assessments or otherwise progress to RANZCP Fellowship.

-An updated version of the RANZCP Application Form for the Specialist Pathway will be available to download from the RANZCP website in due course.
+An updated version of the RANZCP Application Form for the Specialist Pathway is now available on the Forms and Documents web page.

 Specialist Pathway Equivalence Guidelines